zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 > Please note that Google Chrome has to be installed locally.

-karma.js will run chrome browser and will execute test case.
+karma.js will run chrome browser and will execute the test case.

 ![](images/KarmaJSChrome.png)